 On November 22, 2017, Bill 148: Fair Workplaces, Better Jobs Act, 2017 was passed.
-Bill 148 provides for numerous benefits for employees, improving the working lives of many across Ontario.
+Bill 148 provided for numerous benefits for employees, improving the working lives of many across Ontario.

-Bill 148 also includes an equal pay for equal work requirement where employers must pay their casual, part-time, temporary, and seasonal employees the same as their full-time employees when performing the same job.
-Employers will no longer be able to hire part-time workers to try and avoid the cost of full-time employees.
+Bill 148 also included an equal pay for equal work requirement where employers must pay their casual, part-time, temporary, and seasonal employees the same as their full-time employees when performing the same job.
+Employers would no longer be able to hire part-time workers to try and avoid the cost of full-time employees.

-Another beneficial change for employees is that there has been an increase to the minimum vacation entitlements.
-Bill 148 increases vacation from 2 weeks to 3 weeks for employees who have worked for the same employer for 5 or more years.
+Another beneficial change for employees was that there had been an increase to the minimum vacation entitlements.
+Bill 148 increased vacation from 2 weeks to 3 weeks for employees who have worked for the same employer for 5 or more years.

-The Bill also expands upon employees’ leave entitlements, including: all employees are entitled to 10 days of Personal Emergency Leave – two of those days being paid – and employers cannot request a certificate from a qualified health practitioner from an employee who takes Personal Emergency Leave; Domestic or Sexual Violence Leave is created; the length of Family Medical Leave is extended; the end date of Pregnancy Leave is extended when the employee is not entitled to Parental Leave; Critically Ill Child Care Leave is renamed to Critical Illness Leave and is expanded to include children and adult family members; and, Crime-related Child Death or Disappearance Leave is split into two separate leaves – Child Death Leave and Crime-Related Child Disappearance Leave.
+The Bill also expanded upon employees’ leave entitlements, including: employees’ entitlement to 10 days of Personal Emergency Leave – two of those days paid – and employers not being able to request a certificate from a qualified health practitioner from an employee who takes Personal Emergency Leave; Domestic or Sexual Violence Leave was created; the length of Family Medical Leave was extended; the end date of Pregnancy Leave was extended when the employee was not entitled to Parental Leave; Critically Ill Child Care Leave was renamed to Critical Illness Leave and was expanded to include children and adult family members; and, Crime-related Child Death or Disappearance Leave was split into two separate leaves – Child Death Leave and Crime-Related Child Disappearance Leave.

-Bill 148 also amends the Occupational Health and Safety Act to make it illegal for an employer to require workers to wear high heels unless it is required for the worker to safely perform his or her work.
-However, this requirement does not apply to workers in the entertainment or advertising industry.
+Bill 148 also amended the Occupational Health and Safety Act to make it illegal for an employer to require workers to wear high heels unless it was required for the worker to safely perform his or her work.
+However, this requirement did not apply to workers in the entertainment or advertising industry.